cseanburns/systems-librarianship/src/2d-documenting-git-github-markdown.md

 git config --global user.email youremail@example.com
 ```

-Next, configure `git` to use **main** as your default branch name.
+Next, configure `git` to use the name **main** as your default branch.
 The second command instructs `git` to use `nano` as your default editor.
-Run these two commands as-is, but if you are using a different text editor,
+Run these two commands as-is, but if you are using a different text editor (like `tilde` or `micro`),
-then be sure to lookup the appropriate command for that editor:
+be sure to lookup the appropriate command for that editor.
+Keep the quotes around the editor name, which should be the name of the executable (i.e., program name) for your text editor.

 ```
 git config --global init.defaultBranch main